 Cycling is for everybody.
 In one study in Berlin, 21,000 people were asked what made them feel safe.
-“Berlin wants streets like this” paints a picture of how the city of Berlin would look for the cyclist.
+“Berlin wants streets like this” paints a picture of how the city of Berlin would look for cyclists.
 A more traditional approach are traffic studies, which provide a statistical measure of real safety but may do little to encourage people to ride.
 We need both: infrastructure that people think is safe, and infrastructure that has been proven to be safe.
-Lucky, the two have a lot in common.
-Another excellent report, “Integrating Safe System with Movement and Place for Vulnerable Road Users” from Austroads (AP-R611-20, 2020), looks at cycling safety from the latter perspective.
-Austroads will be considered another day.
+Luckily, the two have a lot in common.
+Another excellent report from Austroads, Integrating Safe System with Movement and Place for Vulnerable Road Users, looks at cycling safety from the latter perspective.

 Building bike paths on the green field is great if you have space, however, in town centres and Civic, this is not likely.
-All big cities have the problem that there is often the least available space where people want to ride most.
+All big cities have the problem that there is often the least available space, where people want to ride most.
 There are many options on how we could make cities bike-friendly.
 The below computer study generated random infrastructure changes for people to consider.

-First the worst and the best.
+First the worst (figure 4-9) and the best (figure 4-10).

 Better than a cycle lane is to separate the cyclist from traffic with bollards.
 It does not matter that much what sort of bollards are used.

 Grade separation is where the cyclist is moved off the road onto the verge.
 The verge of many city roads (Northbourne Avenue in Civic) is a paved sidewalk in front of shops and offices.
 Pedestrians are common.
 Pedestrians can worry about fast-moving cyclists, and cyclists can worry about unpredictable pedestrians with their eyes glued to their smartphones.
 The pressures increase with outdoor seating as well on sidewalks.
-The answer is “think three” – keep the bike path separated and clearly delineated from the pedestrian area.
+The answer is “think three” – keep the bike path separated and clearly delineated from the pedestrian and road area.